 Research Program Award Information

 The Department of Surgery is pleased to announce the competition for Year 2 (F2017-18) of the Research Program Awards.
 Research Program Awards will be allocated to proposals for research programs within the Department of Surgery, focused on clinical, quality improvement, education, or translational research objectives.
-This year, 4 to 6 separate programs of research will be supported, including a combination of new and established research programs.
+Up to six separate programs of research will be supported, including a combination of new and established research programs.

 Who is eligible?

 Surgeons from the Department of Surgery at the University of Ottawa

 What is the award?

 $120k (at $60k/year for up to 2 years)

 What do you need to apply?